Group topologies on automorphism groups of homogeneous structures: A relative minimality criterion for

 Since $\mathcal{N}_{\tau}(g)=g\mathcal N_{\tau}(1)=\mathcal N_{\tau}(1)g$ for any $g\in G$, any group topology $\tau$ is uniquely determined by $\mathcal{N}_{\tau}(1)$.
 Given a filter $\mathcal V$ on $G$ at $1$ such that \begin{itemize} \item For every $U\in \mathcal V$ there is $V\in \mathcal V$ such that $ V^{-1}\subseteq U$; \item For every $U\in \mathcal V$ there is $V\in \mathcal V$ such that $ VV\subseteq U$; \item $U^{g}\in\mathcal{V}$ for every $U\in \mathcal V$ and $g\in G$; \end{itemize} then there is a unique group topology $\tau$ on $G$ such that $\mathcal{V}=\mathcal{N}_{\tau}(1)$.
 Given a family $\mathcal{Y}$ of subsets of $G$ containing $1$, we say that $\mathcal{Y}$ generates a group topology $\tau$ at the identity if $\mathcal{Y}$ generates $\mathcal{N}_{\tau}(1)$ as a filter.

 [0]{\cong^{\scriptscriptstyle{G}}} [0]{\mathrm{acl}^{G}} [0]{(\X)}

 Given a set $X$ we let $[X]^{<\omega}$ stand for the collection of all finite subsets of $X$.
-Our setting consists of an infinite set $\Omega$ and some $G\leq S(\Omega)$.
+Our setting consists of an infinite set $\Omega$ and some $G\leq S(\Omega)$, where $S(\Omega)$ is the group of permutations of $\Omega$.
 It is easy to see using the criterion above that the collection $\{G_{A}\,|\,A\in\fps{\Omega}\}$ is a base of neighbourhoods of the identity of a unique group topology $\tau_{st}$, which we will refer to as the standard topology.
 We are mainly interested in the case in which $\Omega$ is countable, in which case $S(\Omega)$, abbreviated as $S_\infty$, is a Polish group.